puniverse/quasar/docs/manual/actors.md

 ### Spawning actors

-Actors can run in any strand – fiber or thread - but for now, Pulsar only supports actors running in fibers (Quasar, the Java library that Pulsar wraps, allows running actors in regular threads).
+Actors can run in any strand – fiber or thread.

+T B D